drshahizan/HPDP/2526/assignment/A2/bdm/DuaTiga/big_data.md

 | Dask | 2877.83 | 100.76 |
 | Polars | 2716.75 | 20.14 |

 Polars outperforms Dask in both execution time and memory efficiency.
-Polars completes the operation in 20.14 seconds — roughly 5× faster than Dask's 100.76 seconds.
+Polars completes the operation in range of 10.00 to 20.14 seconds which roughly 5 to 10 times faster than Dask's on average 100.76 seconds.
 Dask's lazy, distributed-style execution introduces overhead from task scheduling and partition management, beneficial for cluster computing but slower for single-machine workloads.
 Polars' Rust-based columnar engine executes operations more directly and efficiently.

 ---